aasharma90/Night-DepthFlow_PyTorch/README.md

 If you have any queries related to processing of the Oxford dataset (like for e.g., how to create the raw sparse disparity ground-truth), feel free to contact me at aashish[DOT]sharma[AT]u[DOT]nus[DOT]edu.

 ### Prediction
-To generate sample results on the Oxford RobotCar dataset, run for e.g.
+To generate sample results on the Oxford dataset, run for e.g.
 ```
 $ python predict.py --imgname 00701 --datapath ./sampledata/ --ckptpath ./pretrained_ckpts/
 ```